Naniwa Stone Planer #220 PA

 +381612405551

 Flattening the stone is an integral part of the sharpening process on the Japanese water whetstone.
 After constant use, the sharpening stones begin to deform because the small abrasives fall off the most from the place that we use most frequently and where the pressure is most present.
-In order to keep the stone in a state of absolute flatness, it is necessary to regularly maintain it, i.e. level it, and for this purpose we use this stone leveler.
+In order to keep the stone in a state of absolute flatness, it is necessary to regularly maintain it, i.e. level it, and for that purpose we use this stone leveler.

-If you ask any sharpener who sharpens knives by hand, they will tell you that half the work is keeping your stone absolutely straight.
+If you ask any sharpener who sharpens knives by hand, they will tell you that half the job is keeping your stone absolutely straight.
 This drastically affects the quality of the results achieved and the ultimate user satisfaction.

 This is a relatively new straightener from Naniwa's arsenal.
 It is pink aluminum oxide in #220 granulation, which has proven to be an ideal choice for straightening both coarser and finer granulation stones.
-In just a few movements, this planer removes unevenness and refreshes the surface of the stone, leaving you with a perfectly flat and efficient surface to work on.
+In just a few strokes, this planer removes unevenness and refreshes the surface of the stone, leaving you with a perfectly flat and efficient surface to work on.

-DIMENSIONS: 210x55x25mm
+Dimensions: 210x55x25mm

 Weight: 600g